 Meet the Team

 A San Francisco transplant by way of Boston, Rebecca is thrilled to give back to her new city as a member of the GLIDE Legacy Committee.
-She brings over nine years experience designing educational software and is a strong believer in the power of technology for promoting the accessibility of knowledge.
+She brings over nine years experience developing educational software and is a strong believer in the power of technology for improving people's lives.
 Currently, as program manager for IXL Learning, Rebecca oversees development for IXL's English language arts and Spanish products.
 In her free time, Rebecca enjoys eating, hiking, skiing, performing as a violist, and of course, doing everything she can to engage the next generation of GLIDE supporters.
 Back to the top.

 Amy Gardner, Co-Chair